annaesvensson/yellow-help/1-en/api-for-developers.md

 var_dump(is_array_empty(array("entry")));    // bool(false)
 ```

-## Extensions
+## Events

 A website consists of the core and other extensions.
-The source code of all extensions is stored in your `system/workers` folder.
 At the beginning, all extensions are loaded and `onLoad` will be called.
-There are various events that inform you when a request from the web browser is received, a command is executed or information is available.
-In most cases a page will be generated.
+There are various events that inform extensions when a request from the web browser is received, a command is executed or information is available.
+You can handle the events you are interested in.

 ``` box-drawing {aria-hidden=true}
 onLoad